FloorPlanCAD: A Large-Scale CAD Drawing Dataset for Panoptic Symbol Spotting: The FloorPlanCAD dataset

 \subsection{Properties}

-There are three key characteristics that make our dataset unique and valuable: \textit{large-scale, real-world, and vector graphics.} It implies that studies on our dataset are more likely to success in practical applications.
+There are three key characteristics that make our dataset unique and valuable: \textit{large-scale}, \textit{real-world}, and \textit{vector graphics}.
+It implies that studies on our dataset are more suitable to practical applications.
 Table~\ref{tab:datasets} shows that we have much richer categories and larger amount of drawings comparing to SESYD~\cite{delalandre2010generation} and FPLAN-POLY~\cite{rusinol2010relational}.

-We split our annotated dataset into seperate training and test sets.
-We randomly choose 60 projects for training while remains for testing.
-Then we annotate and split the two sets separately, and finally we arrive at a unique split consisting of 6382 training and 3712 testing with line-grained annotations.
+The annotated dataset is split into two sets: 60 projects are randomly chosen for training and the remaining for testing.
+Then our dataset consists of $10,161$ training and $5,502$ testing drawings with line-grained annotations.
+In the reported experiments, $800$ random CAD drawings are split from the training set for validation to mitigate over-fitting.